gaois/sloinnte/README.md

 This repository contains a snapshot of the Database of Irish-Language Surnames *(Bunachar Sloinnte Gaeilge)* developed by the Gaois research group in *Fiontar & Scoil na Gaeilge* in Dublin City University.
 The structure and design principles of the database are described in this publication:

-> Brian Ó Raghallaigh,  Michal Boleslav Měchura, Aengus Ó Fionnagáin, Sophie Osborne (forthcoming, 2020):
+> Brian Ó Raghallaigh,  Michal Boleslav Měchura, Aengus Ó Fionnagáin, Sophie Osborne (forthcoming):
-> **‘Handling Irish-language surnames’**
+> **‘Developing the Gaois linguistic database of Irish-language surnames’**
 > in *Names: A Journal of Onomastics*

-You can browse the database through our web interface at [www.gaois.ie/surnames/](https://www.gaois.ie/surnames/).
+You can browse the database through our web interface at [www.gaois.ie/sloinnte/](https://www.gaois.ie/sloinnte/).
 This repository contains a downloadable version of the database in XML format which you can reuse in your own applications.

 ## `minimal.xml`